 Chocolate truffles seem so indulgent, but are simple to make.
-Try them with cinder toffee, also known as honeycomb toffee or hokey pokey, for a truly sweet treat.
+Try them with cinder toffee, also known as honeycomb toffee, for a truly sweet treat.

 For the chocolate truffles, place the cream into a saucepan and bring to the boil.